The Beauty of Gemina: History

-Musical style
+Musical style and development

 The band mixes elements from electronic rock, dark rock, metal and electronic music.

 Classical elements are integrated into many songs, thus one finds a sample from a Mozart composition in "Victims of Love" from their first album.
 Influences include techno/trance ("Victims of Love", "Shadow Dancer" and "Galilee Song") and gothic rock/dark wave (guitar on "This Time") that could already be seen in Michael Sele's predecessor band Nuuk.

 For their third album At The End Of The Sea, The Beauty of Gemina added more guitars to the foreground, including new wave and post-punk sounds of the 1980s (for example, in "Obscura", "Rumours" and "Narcotica") and alternative rock riffs from the 1990s in such songs as "Black Cat Nights" and "Counting Tears".
 However, their music still features the fusion of different genres of rock and electronic dance music.
 For instance, "King's Men Come", "Narcotica" and "La Mer – Rythme Eternel" have breakbeat and trip hop rhythms, while "In Silence" features a typical techno beat from a Roland TR-909 bass drum.

 When the band released Iscariot Blues in 2012, the album saw a shift in musical style that would later be developed on subsequent releases.
 This album saw an increased reliance on acoustic guitar and a sparser, lighter atmosphere.
 Songs such as "Stairs" and "Badlands" fused elements of folk and blues to their established sound, and Michael Sele's arrangements began to mature.
 This diverse approach was fully realised on 2016's Minor Sun, which drew on every facet of the band's sound.
 2018's Flying With the Owl pushed the band further from its roots into semi-acoustic territory.